shadowsocks/shadowsocks-android/README.md

 ## Shadowsocks for Android

-A [shadowsocks](http://shadowsocks.org) client for Android, powered by amazing nodejs/golang/libev.
+A [shadowsocks](http://shadowsocks.org) client for Android, written in Scala.

 ## TRAVIS CI STATUS